 Edible flowers aren't a new phenomenon, but garnishes of fresh flowers tend to intimidate diners.
 No one is really sure if the flowers are there for decoration or to be eaten.
 Even if they are to be eaten, diners often wonder if they will taste good or be better left on the plate.

 There are several edible flower blossoms that can be enjoyed both fresh and cooked.
-It's becoming more common to find edible flowers for purchase in the grocery store, but it's so easy to grow your own.
-Because flowers are best when eaten soon after harvest, growing your own edible flowers makes even more sense.
+It's becoming more common to find edible flowers for purchase in the grocery store, but it's easy to grow your own.
+Flowers are best when eaten soon after harvest, so growing your own edible flowers makes even more sense.

 Growing flowers to eat is really no different from growing flowers to feast on with your eyes.
-However there are a few precaution you will want to take, as well as a few tricks to ensure you get the most flavor and beauty from the flowers you grow for your plate.
+However there are a few precautions you will want to take, as well as a few tricks to ensure you get the most flavor and beauty from the flowers you grow for your plate.

 - Only eat flowers when you are absolutely certain they are edible.
 Just because a flower is used as a garnish doesn't mean it's edible.

 - Never eat a flower that has been treated with a pesticide that was not labeled for use on food products.
 Always follow the pesticide label instructions for harvesting.

 Keep in mind that when a flower is listed as being edible, it refers to the petals only.
 Remove the pistils and stamens before eating as well as any attached sepals.
-However, edible flowers are more pleasant to eat if you add the petals to dishes, rather than tossing in a whole flower.
+Edible flowers are more pleasant to eat if you add the petals to dishes, rather than tossing in a whole flower.

 Don't add edible flowers while you are cooking.
 Leave it to the last minute, so the flowers retain texture and color.
 This includes adding them to salad—sprinkle them on top of the salad, after it has been tossed.
 The flavor of edible flowers will vary seasonally and with growing conditions.